cforte7/rti/README.md

 # RTI
-RTI (Rusty Time Interpreter) is command line tool for parsing between unix epoch time and date/time strings.
+RTI (Rusty Time Interpreter) is command line tool for converting between unix epoch time and date/time strings.
 It is written and Rust and should run on any platform.

 This tool was inspired by the extremely useful [epoch-echo](https://github.com/ainsleymcgrath/epoch-echo) by Ainsley Mcgrath.
 While the tool is fantastic and has more functionality than RTI currently, the main issues were speed and portability which inspired me to write this in Rust.